craftercms/docs/source/by-role/system-admin/configuration/index.rst

 There are times when you need to change the ports and/or hostnames in your CrafterCMS installation.
 Changes to the ports and/or hostnames may be required in the following cases:

-- If you need to change the port that an application in the current installation binds to. |br|
+- If you need to change the port that an application in the current installation binds to.
-  To change the port, update the respective port variable.
-- If you need the applications in the current installation to communicate with another application that's in a different host and/or port |br|
+- If you need the applications in the current installation to communicate with another application that's in a different host and/or port.

-  To change the hostname (and port as required), update the hostname (and port) variable of the external application.
+All the hostnames and ports used for communication by CrafterCMS applications are defined in ``CRAFTER_HOME/bin/crafter-setenv.sh``.
+You can either modify the file directly or set the environment variables (which is much cleaner).
+The environment variables are noted in the file, for example, ``MAIL_HOST`` and ``MAIL_PORT`` are used to set the hostname and port for the mail server and CrafterCMS will use those environment variables if present before using the defaults.

 .. _authoring-environment-ports-and-hostnames:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Authoring Environment Ports and Hostnames
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You can change all the hostnames and ports used for communication by the CrafterCMS authoring applications in ``AUTHORING_INSTALL_DIR/bin/crafter-setenv.sh``:
+The following is an example of the default values for the hostnames and ports used by the CrafterCMS authoring applications ``AUTHORING_INSTALL_DIR/bin/crafter-setenv.sh``

-..
-TODO env vars are used to do this instead of modifying the files directly (better, but not a must)

 .. code-block:: bash
     :caption: *AUTHORING_INSTALL_DIR/bin/crafter-setenv.sh hostnames and ports with defaults*